OUTDOOR ECOTHERAPY

 There is something deeply healing about being in nature—walking among trees, feeling the earth beneath your feet, hearing the sound of wind or water.
 The natural world has a way of slowing us down, grounding us, and bringing us back home to ourselves.

-I offer Outdoor Ecotherapy sessions year-round on Fridays on nature trails through Portland’s West-side, including Hoyt Arboretum, Forest Park, and Tryon Creek.
+I offer Outdoor Ecotherapy sessions year-round on Fridays at locations including Hoyt Arboretum, Forest Park, and Tryon Creek State Natural Area.
 Some clients prefer to do all our sessions outdoors; others like to plan an outdoor session from time to time.

 WHY DO THERAPY IN NATURE?

 Nature offers a kind of presence that is steady, nonjudgmental, and deeply regulating.
 When we step outside the walls of an office and into the living world, something often shifts—our breath slows, our senses awaken, and our nervous system begins to settle.
-In this state, we may find it easier to connect with ourselves, speak more freely, and see things more clearly.
+In this state, some clients may find it easier to connect with themselves, speak more freely, and see things more clearly.

 Outdoor Ecotherapy invites us to remember that we aren’t separate from the natural world—we’re part of it.
 The rhythms of the earth, the movement of water, the rootedness of trees—these become not just backdrops, but co-regulators, mirrors, and companions in the healing process.

-• Somatic Awareness – Being outdoors allows for movement, sensory engagement, and a feeling of spaciousness, all of which can help you tap into the body’s innate healing intelligence.
+Somatic Awareness – Being outdoors allows for movement, sensory engagement, and a feeling of spaciousness, all of which can help you tap into the body’s innate healing wisdom.

 WHO IS THIS WORK FOR?